exercism/docs/community/good-member/README.md

 It is critical to being a good community member to accept decisions and embrace them, even if you disagree with them.

-Decisions have to encompass a lot of viewpoints and they will ultimately contain a lot of tradeoffs.
+Decisions have to encompass a lot of viewpoints and they will ultimately contain a lot of trade-offs.
 What's good for one language track might be a little worse for another.
 Some architectural or organizational direction might cause you more work than it causes someone else.
 A site-wide or community-wide consideration might be deemed more important than your track-specific one.